 When choosing a master’s in counseling program, many aspiring students stress about the difference between a Master of Arts (MA) and a Master of Science (MS).
-This is one of the greatest sources of confusion for students who are considering different programs, triggering questions like:
+This is one of the greatest sources of confusion for students who are considering different counseling degrees, triggering questions like:

 • What’s the difference between an MA and an MS in Counseling?